The sun is hot and there’s not a cloud in the sky, why not add some extra sizzle to your days by sun drying some chili peppers?

 Drying chilies can bring some versatility into your kitchen.
 You can crush them to make chili powder or a spice rub, add them to a soup or stew or use them to infuse your favorite oil.
 Some people even create beautiful, vibrant chili pepper ‘ristras’, which is an arrangement of chili pods on a long thread commonly used to decorate the kitchen or dining area.

-This ceramic ristra makes a perfect decoration.
+This ceramic ristra from Amazon makes a perfect decoration.
 And it never goes bad.

 Things to consider prior to sun drying